tiffanysun1/mojo-gpu-puzzles/book/src/puzzle_24/puzzle_24.md

 ## Getting started

-Ready to harness GPU warp-level parallelism?
 Start with understanding the SIMT execution model, then dive into practical warp sum implementation, and finish with the strategic decision framework.

 💡 **Success tip**: Think of warps as **synchronized vector units** rather than independent threads.
 This mental model will guide you toward effective warp programming patterns.